Cognitive Behavioural Psychotherapy

 This is for you if...

-You have one year's experience in a mental health setting and an active interest in cognitive behavioural work.
+You have two years’ experience in a mental health setting and an active interest in working as a CBT therapist.

-You have patience and the ability to remain calm in stressful situations.
+You are interested in working in a therapeutic role and have the ability to understand people and remain calm in stressful situations.

 All about the course